- Claiming a TPD Payout Through a Superannuation Fund

 Common Types of TPD Payouts

-You can successfully claim a TPD settlement in a variety of situations, with the most common being:
+You can successfully claim a TPD payment in a variety of situations, with the most common being:

-You could have a successful TPD lump sum payout when you have an illness or injury unrelated to your job and can’t work anymore.
-For instance, a motor vehicle accident may have caused you permanent damage.
+• Non-work-related TPD Payments: You could have a successful TPD lump sum payment when you have an illness or injury unrelated to your job and can’t work anymore.
+For instance, a car accident may have caused you permanent damage.

-You can claim TPD insurance when a severe or terminal illness like stroke, cancer, a heart attack, or dementia prevents you from earning an income.
-Relevant factors for success include your time away from work and the probability of returning to work in the future.
+• Terminal or Serious Illness: You can successfully claim TPD insurance when a severe or terminal illness like stroke, cancer, heart attack, or dementia prevents you from earning an income.

-In the same way, physical damage qualifies as a Total and Permanent Disability, as can a mental illness.
-But, having a winning psychological TPD payout is more difficult as the damage is invisible.
-However, supporting your claim with evidence like treatment records from a psychologist or psychiatrist helps prove your case.
+Permanent physical damage qualifies as a total and permanent disability, and so can a mental illness.
+However, having a successful mental illness TPD claim payout is more difficult as the damage is invisible.
+Supporting your claim with evidence like treatment records from a psychologist or psychiatrist helps prove your case.
+Recognised mental health conditions qualifying for permanent disability insurance claims include:

 - Bipolar disorder